TonPlaygramBot/TonPlaygramWebApp/README.md

 ## Installation

 1. Install **Node.js 18** or later.
 2. Run `npm run install-all` at the repository root to install dependencies for the bot, webapp and test suite.
-   You can also execute `./scripts/setup-tests.sh` when preparing a clean test environment.
+After the packages finish installing, run `./scripts/setup-tests.sh` once to install OS libraries required by native modules such as `canvas`.
+Without them `npm test` will fail.
 3. Copy `bot/.env.example` to `bot/.env` and update the values.
 At minimum set:
    - `BOT_TOKEN` – your Telegram bot token
    - `MONGODB_URI` – MongoDB connection string or `memory`